Skip to content

 Creative Processes by Kiana Harris

-On 6 March 201931 May 2019 By AriIn Guest Post, Writing Advice11 Comments
+On 6 March 201925 February 2026 By AriIn Guest Post, Writing Advice11 Comments

-Today I welcome the wonderful Kiana Harris onto my blog, who is discusses Creative Processes.
+It's Wednesday so that means time for another guest post.
+Today, I welcome the wonderful Kiana Harris onto my blog, who is discusses Creative Processes.
 Enjoy 🙂

 How To Fine-Tune Your Writing With Detail

-On 24 March 201729 February 2020 By AriIn Writing Advice5 Comments
+On 24 March 20172 April 2024 By AriIn Writing Advice5 Comments

-So, how much detail do YOU put into your stories?
 I thought I would do a quick article about 'detail' in writing as I think it can be one of those things that gets overlooked.
-While we can wax lyrical in our descriptions, we can still end up missing out that extra detail.

-On 4 December 20153 June 2019 By AriIn Tips for New Writers, World Building1 Comment
+On 4 December 20156 February 2026 By AriIn Tips for New Writers, World Building1 Comment

 I am back on the World Builder Series.
 (If you missed the first two parts were The Sun & Seasons and Landscapes).
 So now it's time to turn our attention to water and its importance when creating worlds.